03 Seeds, Spectra, And W Maps

 H seed pixel metric How residual fallback pixels are ranked when a component is missing an H seed.
 Max Intensity for ordinary use; Score when looking for spectrally novel residuals.

 Overwrite existing W with H-based map Whether H-based W estimation replaces existing W seeds or only fills missing W columns.
-Enabled for a clean seeded run; disabled when you imported or generated fixed W maps that should stay dominant.
+In fixed-H NNLS mode this is forced on.
+Enabled for a clean seeded run; disabled only in seeded NNMF when you want spectral-info W maps to remain dominant.

 Test seeds Builds the current seed matrices and opens the seed preview window without running the final analysis.
 Use before long NNMF or 4D runs.